 You’ve got your EVPs, your Ghost Boxes, your EMF meters.
 But sometimes the best gauge of a hotel’s spookiness is to simply poll the teenagers working the front desk.
 “Oh, this place is SO haunted,” chirped one young employee.
 This summer, she said, a coworker was downstairs servicing the resort’s retro, two-lane bowling alley, when the nearby jukebox jolted to life.
 “And it was, like, playing his favorite song.”
 OMG.
 Other employee tales involve phantom children playing in the hallways, unplugged phones ringing, and the grandfather clock in the lobby spitting its key from its lock.

 It’s all due to the Leech Lake resort’s “meta-narrative of death, violence, and sorrow,” claims Lee.
-While researching his new book, Mysterious Minnesota, Lee found that not only was the original Chase Hotel used as a temporary morgue for dead soldiers during the 1898 Battle of Sugar Point, but later, on the cusp of the resort’s first major renovation, the son of hotel founder Lewis “Bert” Woodruff Chase died of pneumonia, on May 27, 1922.
+While researching Mysterious Minnesota, Lee found that not only was the original Chase Hotel used as a temporary morgue for dead soldiers during the 1898 Battle of Sugar Point, but later, on the cusp of the resort’s first major renovation, the son of hotel founder Lewis “Bert” Woodruff Chase died of pneumonia, on May 27, 1922.
 The grand reopening, 11 days later, doubled as a wake.

 When the Chase celebrated its 2007 renovation the family’s original funeral garb was trotted out for an exhibition in the lobby.
 And teen employees take note: guests witnessed the frocks sway in an unexplained gush of wind.